Mozilla has submitted its browserless Firefox application to the Apple App Store.

 The operator of Google.cn submitted an Internet Content Provider (ICP) licence renewal request yesterday on behalf of Mountain View.

 Ian Watmore, the government's first chief information officer, has taken up a new position at the Cabinet Office.
+He is to become the chief operating officer at the head of the new Efficiency and Reform Group, an appointment at permanent secretary level.

 Tory MP for Hove Mike Weatherley has been bombarding the Ministry of Health with questions on its technology spending, but he's having mixed success.